fac26/week-10-12-TFB-Eric-gild/README.md

 - Vercel
 - Airtable

-The team had used the tech stack before and were comfortable with it therefore allowing us to focus on the project rather than learning a new tech stack.
+The team had used the tech stack before and were comfortable with it, therefore allowing us to focus on the project rather than learning a new tech stack.
 We wanted to use a CSS framework to speed up the styling process so chose Tailwind CSS as it is a utility-first CSS framework.
 We used Airtable as a database since we felt it would an accessible choice for our product owner moving forward with the product.
 Airtable is a spreadsheet-database hybrid that allows users to create databases without having to learn SQL.

 #### Server-render vs client-render vs both

+We used Next.JS alongside React, which ensured a full-stack experience, utilising both server-side and client-side.

 #### Relational or non-relational or no DB

+Airtable is a relational database.

 #### Self-hosted or platform-as-a-service

+Vercel is a platform-as-a-service.

 #### Frontend first vs DB first

 #### Did you create a technical specification?